Shokodev/schoko/README.md

 ]
 ```
 ## WEBSOCKET
+There is one Socket implemented on the endpoint: `/ws` with the following config.

 ```
-There is one Socket implemented on the endpoint > /ws < with the following config

 @Override
     public void configureMessageBroker(MessageBrokerRegistry config) {